 All motions, oppositions, replies and requests to submit filed with the court by a party or his/her counsel will be appropriately file-stamped upon receipt.
-In all circumstances other than the exceptions specified below, when a motion is filed court staff will not submit the motion to the assigned judge until the moving party files a request for submission.
+In all circumstances when a motion is filed courtstaff will submit a courtesy copy to the assigned judge immediately upon receiving the motion.
+Motions will not be submitted to the judge for decision until a request for submission has been filed.
 Court administration will draft a request-for-submission form, make the form available on the RJC Website, and provide it to any individual upon request.
 The request for submission should include: